Virtuos: History

 Virtuos secured $150M investment from Baring Private Equity Asia in September 2021.
 It subsequently opened a new studio in Lyon, France in December 2021.
 In January 2022, Virtuos acquired Volmi Games in Kyiv, Ukraine.

 In April 2022, Virtuos announced its investment in Umanaïa Interactive, an up-and-coming game development studio in Quebec, Canada.

 In May 2022, it was announced that Virtuos had acquired the Ho Chi Minh City-based 2D and 3D art production company, Glass Egg Digital Media.
 That was followed by the official launch of Virtuos Kuala Lumpur in Malaysia in August 2022, and co-development studio Calypte — a Virtuos Studio in the San Francisco Bay Area in September 2022.
 In October 2023, the company confirmed the closure of Calypte, citing it as an "isolated decision and will not affect other studio locations".

 In October 2022, Virtuos developed NieR:Automata The End of YoRHa Edition for the Nintendo Switch which has been hailed as a “miracle port”.
 Virtuos also unveiled a new studio, Virtuos Labs - Montpellier, which will provide various support to partners such as creating new tools for proprietary engines and shifting to new engines.

 In March 2023, Virtuos developed a remaster for The Outer Worlds, subtitled Spacer's Choice Edition.
 The remaster's initial reviews were largely focused on performance issues such as stuttering, which were partly addressed in a v1.1 patch - the first of a series of updates to fix known issues and optimise performance across all platforms.

-On 17 March 2023, Glass Egg, one of Virtuos’ subsidiaries, announced the launch of its new 2D and 3D art production studio located in Dalat, Vietnam.
+On March 17, 2023, Glass Egg, one of Virtuos’ subsidiaries, announced the launch of its new 2D and 3D art production studio located in Dalat, Vietnam.

 In May 2023, Konami confirmed Virtuos was assisting in the development of Metal Gear Solid Δ: Snake Eater, a remake of Metal Gear Solid 3: Snake Eater for PlayStation 5, Windows, and Xbox Series X/S.

 In March 2024, Virtuos acquired Beyond-FX, a full-service visual effects (VFX) studio in Los Angeles.In August 2024, Virtuos acquired British indie developer Third Kind Games.

-On 10 December 2024, CD Projekt revealed in a livestream that Virtuos co-developed a new update for their game Cyberpunk 2077 and will also help with the development of future updates to the game.
+On December 10, 2024, CD Projekt revealed in a livestream that Virtuos co-developed a new update for their game Cyberpunk 2077 and will also help with the development of future updates to the game.

 In January 2025, Virtuos acquired Pipeworks Studios, Umanaïa Interactive and Abstraction.

 In July 2025, Virtuos announced that they would layoff around 270 employees, representing approximately 7% of their workforce.

+On December 14, 2025, Virtuos announced that an agreement was reached with the founders of Abstraction to perform a management buyout, allowing the studio to regain its independence.